-- 1. Observing the SSM / ministering alongside the SSM for a day or part thereof, to see what SSM ministry looks like in practice - 2.
-To meet and discuss what being an SSM 'looks like' for the SSM concerned, and how they have responded in their own contexts to that vocational call on their life b.
-Selection
+- 1. Observing the SSM / ministering alongside the SSM for a day or part thereof, to see what SSM ministry 'looks like' in practice - 2.
+Discussing what being an SSM 'looks like' for the SSM concerned, and how they have responded in their own context to that vocational call on their life

-More detailed guidance is available from the Diocesan Director of Vocations.
-SSM Champions can be contacted via the Diocesan Discernment Team at the DDVs Office.
+More detailed guidance is available from the Bishop's Adviser for Diocesan Discernment of Ordained Ministry.
+SSM Champions can be contacted via the Diocesan Discernment Team at Church House.